 Baby Percentile During Pregnancy: What Ultrasound Percentiles Mean (2026)

-The 20-week anatomy scan is the first time most parents hear a percentile attached to their baby.
-The sonographer types a few measurements into the machine, it runs a calculation, and the printout says "Estimated Fetal Weight: 340 grams, 42nd percentile."
-The appointment moves on.
-You leave with a number you were not prepared to interpret.
+The anatomy scan is the first time many parents hear a percentile attached to their baby.
+The sonographer records biometry, the ultrasound system calculates an estimated fetal weight, and the report may add a percentile.
+The appointment moves on; you leave with a number you were not prepared to interpret.

 Baby percentile during pregnancy means something different from the percentile your pediatrician tracks after birth.
 The postnatal Baby Percentile Calculator uses WHO growth standards and direct weight measurements.
-Fetal percentile is estimated differently: it uses ultrasound-derived measurements and a separate fetal reference population, with a known error margin that postnatal measurements do not carry.
+Fetal percentile is estimated differently: it uses ultrasound-derived measurements and a separate fetal reference population, with measurement uncertainty that postnatal scale weights do not carry.
 Understanding that gap prevents a lot of unnecessary confusion when a fetus reads "32nd percentile" on the scan and then arrives at the 55th percentile on the WHO chart after birth.

 How Fetal Weight Percentile Is Estimated During Pregnancy